 What do we mean by ‘dialogue’?

-- We do not mean failing to challenge ideas and activities we believe to be harmful, or failing to recognise areas of disagreement.
+We do not mean failing to challenge ideas and activities we believe to be harmful, or failing to recognise areas of disagreement.
 Mutual understanding means understanding differences as well as common ground.
-If dialogue achieves no more than box-ticking, photo-opportunities, or mutual admiration, it is of little value.

-- ‘Interfaith dialogue’ is an established term often used by religious people.
-Taken literally, it excludes people of no faith.
-But over half the people in Britain, including all humanists, do not identify with any ‘faith’.
-And in practice, and for many years, humanists have worked constructively alongside religious people both at a national level and in local ‘interfaith’ groups.
+‘Interfaith dialogue’ is an established term often used by religious people.
+Taken literally, it excludes people of no faith, but over half the people in Britain, including all humanists, do not identify with any ‘faith’.
+In practice, and for many years, humanists have worked constructively alongside religious people both at a national level and in local ‘interfaith’ groups.
 In some cases these groups have changed their names or amended their terms of reference to reflect their inclusive approach.
-‘Interfaith’ bodies that are open to representatives of many religions but deliberately exclude the non-religious can seem like – and be – ‘circling the wagons’ rather than coming to terms with the changes taking place in British society.

 Why does Humanists UK engage in dialogue?

-- We want to see a world where everyone lives cooperatively on the basis of shared human values, respect for human rights, and concern for future generations.
+We want to see a world where everyone lives cooperatively on the basis of shared human values, respect for human rights, and concern for future generations.
 We believe this entails viewing people who have different views from ours first-and-foremost as fellow human beings, rather than ‘The Other’.
-That does not mean failing to argue for what we believe is right; but it does mean listening, understanding, looking at evidence, treating people fairly, and avoiding ill-informed generalisations.
+That does not mean failing to argue for what we believe is right; or challenging words and activities we see as harmful, but it does mean listening, understanding, looking at evidence, treating people fairly, and avoiding ill-informed generalisations.
 It also means being willing to work with others of different beliefs for the common good.

 Why is dialogue important now?